drasolka/gradle/subprojects/docs/src/docs/release/notes.md

 If you want to disable daemon monitoring for all projects, add this setting to _«USER_HOME»/.gradle/gradle.properties_.
 Otherwise, just add it to a _gradle.properties_ file in the root of a project.

 In addition to this self-monitoring feature, Gradle now attempts to limit its overall consumption of system resources by shutting down daemons that are no longer in use.
 Gradle previously stopped daemons after a fixed period of inactivity.
 In 2.14, idle daemons will expire more quickly when memory pressure is high, thus freeing up system resources faster than before.

+## Fixed security vulnerability when using the Daemon

+Gradle uses local network connections to communicate with the daemon process.
+In previous versions it was possible to detect on which local port the daemon process is listening to requests.
+Moreover, the daemon process did not require authentication.
+As a result, an attacker could discover the daemon and execute an arbitrary script with it using the privileges of the user who created the daemon.
+This vulnerability has been patched in this release.

 ### Deprecation of Java 6 support